Parent Volunteers are Essential

 Place Judge/Timer – Observes the finish order for the Main Events.
 First and second place judges use stopwatches to maintain pool records.
 You’ll communicate the finish results to the recorder.
 You have no duties during non-scoring heats.
 You will be moving about the pool deck throughout the meet.
 Each team supplies three judges/timers at each meet.

 Timer – Times all of our team’s swimmers at dual meets.
-Writes down or provides a recorder for your lane’s time and swimmer # (written on swimmer’s arms or legs).
+Writes down or provides a recorder for your lane swimmer’s time.

-Recorder – Completes event sheets for each main event by recording the order of finish and times according to the place judges.
+Recorder – Completes event sheets for each main event by recording the order of finish according to the place judges.

 Runner – Takes event sheets from the recorder and disqualification sheets from stroke and turn judges and carries them to the scorer’s table.
 The runner must deliver the sheets directly to the scorer’s table and does not allow coaches or other interested parties to see them in transit.
-This is a mobile position (wear comfortable shoes).
+This position requires quite a bit of walking.